 The challenge for the OEG, and other teams, will be how to accurately and conveniently enforce proof of vaccination.
 I’m told the OEG has spent the past few weeks finalizing its plan so fans will have a clear understanding of what they will need to produce upon arrival at the arena.
 Fans under 12 years of age will be exempt since they are ineligible for a vaccine at this time, however, they would need to be accompanied by an adult who is vaccinated.

-The OEG won’t force fans to be vaccinated.
-The other option for fans, I’m told, is they will need to provide a negative COVID-19 test result from a healthcare provider taken within 48-72 hours of the game’s scheduled start time.
+The OEG might not force fans to be vaccinated.
+They other option for fans, I’m told, is they will need to provide a negative COVID-19 test result from a healthcare provider taken within 48-72 hours of the game’s scheduled start time.
 Season ticket holders will either be vaccinated or choose to go get tested two days prior to every game they plan to attend.
-The choice is up to the ticket holder.
+The choice will be up to the ticket holder.
+But this option isn’t confirmed yet.

 Currently, the OEG is sorting through the logistics to enforce these regulations.
 Its goal is to have it all finalized and then announce the changes.
 Will season tickets holders have to show proof every game, or just online?
 What is easier for them and the organization?
 Is that plausible, considering many season ticket holders transfer tickets to family, friends, clients or others?
 Right now the major challenge is that Alberta doesn’t have a vaccine passport.
 Alberta does have the online MyHealth page, where any individual can see their vaccination records and history.
 And many who have been fully vaccinated did receive a piece of paper, but is it feasible to think most kept it?
 Can you get another copy?
 There are lots of logistical questions that need answering and currently OEG is sorting through that in hopes of coming up with a fluid and convenient system.